Who are these "Gollihur" guys, anyway?

 than the substandard basses flooding the market.
 Since my own experiences with Acoustic Image and Euphonic Audio have

-been so pleasing, I am a dealer for Acoustic Image
+been so pleasing, we are a dealer for Acoustic Image and their

 amazing Contra, Corus, and Coda R combos as well as the tiny Clarus and Focus amps.